last updated

 2. Measurement

 Place the cuvette in the holder.
 Then click on the "SAMPLE ICON".
 The instrument will acquire the spectrum of the solution.
 The method will automatically assign some peaks and valleys.
 You can print the spectrum by using the "FILE PRINT CURRENT SCREEN".
-Make sure that the maximum absorbance of your sample is around A~1 and that you print the range from 250-700 nm.
+Make sure that the maximum absorbance of your sample is around A~1 and that you print the entire range.